zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

        response.
     4. If the response has the TC flag set, re-query over TCP and use that response instead.
-    5. If there is no DNS response, then add the name server (IP) to the *Undetermined DNSKEY* set.
+    5. Add the name server (IP) to the *Undetermined DNSKEY* set if at least one of the following criteria matches:
+       1. There is no DNS response.
-    6. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) to the *Undetermined DNSKEY* set.
+       2. The RCODE of response is not "NoError" ([IANA RCODE List]).
-    7. Else, if the AA flag is not set in the response, then add the name server IP to the *Undetermined DNSKEY* set.
+       3. The AA flag is not set in the response.
-    8. Else, if there is no DNSKEY record with matching owner name in the answer section, then add the name server (IP) to the *No DNSKEY Record* set.
+    6. If there is no DNSKEY record with matching owner name in the answer section, then add the name server (IP) to the *No DNSKEY Record* set.
-    9. Else add the name server (IP) to the *Has DNSKEY Record* set.
+    7. Else add the name server (IP) to the *Has DNSKEY Record* set.

 8. If the *Undetermined DNSKEY* set is non-empty and both the *No DNSKEY Record* and *Has DNSKEY Record* sets are empty then output